 Typically, coaches who apply for our MSc Sport Performance Coaching degree will already be employed in sport or coaching related roles.
 We anticipate graduates from the course will better understand themselves, their coaching practice and wider coaching context which prepares them to fulfil high performing coaching or coach development roles in their sport.

 We've helped coaches everywhere boost their skills and advance their careers.

 - Grow your network of professional connections as you study

-- 96% of our postgraduate leavers are in employment or further study within fifteen months of graduating (Graduate Outcomes Survey 2020, HESA)
+- 94.3% of our graduates were in employment or further study 15 months after graduation (Graduate Outcomes 2019/20, HESA)